e What is Customer Experience (CX) and why should you care?

 We believe that in addition to these metrics, you should keep track of your operational performance per service and product line via smart dashboards and assess the different gaps.

 • Knowledge gap: do I still fully understand customer needs?
-Think of unresolved issues, employees who do not understand customer needs.
+Think of unresolved issues and employees who do not understand customer needs.

 • Design gap: is my offer still the correct answer?
 Suboptimal customer channels, too much automation, lack of human touch, unpersonal experiences